 City of Mitcham

-“The City of Mitcham has taken the pledge to tackle climate change in its own backyard as part of the Cities Power Partnership.
+“The City Power Partnership provides Mitcham, and all other member Councils, with an opportunity to share knowledge, better understand the impacts of climate change, and develop effective strategies in response.
 Our community want meaningful action on climate change and we’re proud to join the hundreds of shires, towns and cities across Australia that are cutting greenhouse gas pollution, switching to clean energy and building resilient communities.”